We are witnessing an unconfirmed Google Algorithm update causing dramatic changes to Google search engine results on Monday 9th May 2022.

 - Websites with lower-than-normal word count are appearing higher up in the search results for competitive search phrases.
 In recent years there has been a close correlation between word count and rankings – at the moment we are seeing some outlier website with low word count performing quite well for mid to high competition search phrases.

-- Exact and partial match domains are continuing to perform extremely well for high-competition search phrases in the local results pages.
+- Partial and exact match domains are continuing to perform extremely well for high-competition search phrases in the local results pages.

 - Websites with low-quality backlink profiles from web 2.0 or PBNs are continuing to slip through the cracks and find themselves at the top of the search results.
 There are a number of key offenders that we track closely that have seen significant leaps forward over the past 24-hours.
 While this does not represent the entire online footprint, it does provide some insight into how a handful of high-performing sites are moving through Google’s various updates.